-On 8 March 2023, Whitworth Midco Plc acquired 100% of the ordinary shares in LSP Investco Limited and its subsidiaries (together known as LoneStar Group) for £89,940,000, satisfied by cash, the issue of equity and loan notes.
+On 1 October 2024, the Group acquired 100% of the ordinary shares in Tachart Limited and associated dormant companies for £6,447,000, satisfied by cash.
 This acquisition has been accounted for as an acquisition under the acquisition method of accounting.
-The resulting goodwill and intangible assets of £13,032,000 was capitalised and will be written off over the period which reflects the directors' estimate of its useful economic life (see note 10 for further detail).
+The resulting goodwill and intangible assets of £3,612,000 was capitalised and will be written off over the period which reflects the directors' estimate of its useful economic life (see note 10 for further detail).
+In the period from the acquisition date to 31 December 2024, Tachart Limited generated revenue of £1,033,000 and net income of £88,000 and these figures are included in the consolidated statement of comprehensive income for the period.